Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 Plan data migration strategy and timeline.

 Choose between public, private, or hybrid cloud.
+Migration Complexity: Systems may need planned outages or phased migration to avoid disruption.

+Workload Suitability: Not all workloads are ideal for cloud; some may need to remain on-premises.

+Security & Compliance: Policies for access control, data residency, and regulatory compliance must be defined.

+Cost Management: Beyond initial migration, total cost of ownership (TCO) must be carefully assessed to avoid hidden fees.Strategic Choice: Deciding between public, private, or hybrid cloud models is critical for balancing flexibility and control.